 - Describe the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.

-- Discuss the occupational pursuits available in a variety of settings given their psychological knowledge,
+- Discuss the occupational pursuits available in a variety of settings given their psychological knowledge, skills, and values.

 - Analyze and apply research methods in psychology, including research design, data analysis, and interpretation.